Find this article useful?

 The introduction of faecal calprotectin testing means that many fewer people are having unnecessary invasive tests such as endoscopies.

 Having a raised calprotectin level generally means you have active inflammation in your body.
-This is generally associated with inflammatory bowel diseases (IBD) such as Crohn’s disease or ulcerative colitis.
+It is not specific to any one condition, however can be a sign of active inflammatory bowel disease (IBD) such as Crohn’s disease or ulcerative colitis.
 The higher the level of faecal calprotectin the more inflammation present in your intestines.